 Several small finds were discovered and collected in all the rooms that were the object of archaeological investigation.
-Among them are three Greek ostraka (plate 10), one of which bears what might be the ancient name of the site (with the same meaning as the modern Arabic toponym), fragments of dull glass bracelets (plate 11), several beads (plates 12-14), two pieces of choroplastic, i.e., a woman and an animal (plates 15-16), and seven complete or fragmentary lamps (plate 17).
+Among them are three Greek ostraka (plate 10), one of which bears what might be the ancient name of the site (matching the modern Arabic toponym), fragments of dull glass bracelets (plate 11), several beads (plates 12-14), two pieces of choroplastic, i.e., a woman and an animal (plates 15-16), and seven complete or fragmentary lamps (plate 17).
 All small finds were cleaned, numbered, and photographed; written records were created for each of them and then entered into the general database.

 Over one hundred bronze and billon coins were found during the excavation season (plates 18-19), with a high concentration of them in rooms B11-13.
 Unfortunately, several were in a very poor state of preservation.
 They were cleaned, weighed, photographed, and recorded.
 All the available information was entered into the excavation database.
 The detailed analysis of all numismatic evidence from Ain el-Gedida, including the coins from the 2008 season, was begun by David Ratzan; this work may provide significant information toward the establishment of the relative and absolute chronology of the site.
-Most of the coins from the two previous excavation seasons, that is to say, the century going from the second half of the third century to the second half of the fourth century CE.
+Most of the coins found in 2008 seem to fit within the time range established with the discovery of the coins from the two previous excavation seasons, that is to say, the century going from the second half of the third century to the second half of the fourth century CE.